-At our core, Agios is a science-driven research organization.
-We have built a discovery platform upon our expertise in the fields of cellular metabolism and precision medicine across three major focus areas: cancer metabolism, rare genetic diseases and metabolic immuno-oncology.
-We take a systems biology approach to deeply understand disease states, drive the discovery and validation of novel therapeutic targets, and define patient selection strategies, thereby increasing the probability that our experimental medicines will have the desired therapeutic effect.
+At our core, we are a science-driven research organization.
+We have built a discovery platform upon our expertise in the field of cellular metabolism, specifically in genetically defined diseases.
+We take a systems biology approach to deeply understand disease states, drive the discovery and validation of novel therapeutic targets and define patient selection strategies, thereby increasing the probability that our experimental medicines will have the desired therapeutic effect.

 Cellular metabolism refers to the set of life-sustaining chemical transformations within the cells of living organisms.
 The conversion of nutrients into energy via enzyme-catalyzed reactions allows organisms to grow and reproduce, maintain their structures and respond to their environments.
 Additionally, metabolites serve as key regulators of diverse aspects of cellular biology, and pharmacologic targeting of metabolism can therefore have disease-modifying effects in a wide variety of pathologies.

 The chemical reactions of metabolism are organized into metabolic pathways, in which one chemical is transformed through a series of steps into another chemical, by a sequence of enzymes.
 Enzymes catalyze quick and efficient reactions, serve as key regulators of metabolic pathways and respond to changes in the cell’s environment or signals from other cells.
 We believe our deep understanding of metabolic pathways within normal cells enables us to identify altered metabolic pathways within abnormal cells in genetically defined diseases.